arthur-debert/txtx/README.md

 1. Open the Run and Debug view in VSCode (Ctrl+Shift+D or Cmd+Shift+D on Mac)
 2. From the dropdown menu at the top, select "Extension (with sample)"
 3. Click the green play button or press F5 to launch a new window with the extension loaded
 4. The test-dir directory will open in the new window
-5. Open the sample.txt and sample.txtx files in the test-dir directory
+5. Open the sample.txt, sample.txtx, and sample.rfc files in the test-dir directory
 6. Check the "txtos" output channel in the Output panel to see debug logs
 7. Verify that both files use the TxtDoc highlighting

 To test with only specific extensions enabled:

 1. Open the Run and Debug view in VSCode (Ctrl+Shift+D or Cmd+Shift+D on Mac)
 2. From the dropdown menu at the top, select "Extension (with required extensions only)"
 3. Click the green play button or press F5 to launch a new window
 4. The test-dir directory will open in the new window
 5. Only the TxtDoc Format, Markdown, and Prettier extensions will be enabled
-6. Open the sample.txt or sample.txtx file to test the highlighting
+6. Open the sample.txt, sample.txtx, or sample.rfc file to test the highlighting

 ## Requirements